jet/equinox/DOCUMENTATION.md

 If the _interpret function_ does not yield any events, there will be no trip to the store them.

-A command may be rejected
+A requst may be rejected
 [by throwing](https://eiriktsarpalis.wordpress.com/2017/02/19/youre-better-off-using-exceptions/)
 from within the `interpret` function.